charliebudd/transferring-relative-monocular-depth-to-surgical-vision/README.md

 ```
 pip install git+https://github.com/charliebudd/transferring-relative-monocular-depth-to-surgical-vision
 ```
 Then download one of our models weights from the [release tab](https://github.com/charliebudd/transferring-relative-monocular-depth-to-surgical-vision/releases/tag/model_release) in this repo.
-We would reccomend our best performer, `da-sup-temp.pt`.
+We would reccomend our best performer, `depthanything-sup-temp.pt`.
 The model may then be used as follows...
 ```python
 import torch
 from torchvision.io import read_image